Ever Given ship freed in Suez Canal | DW | 29.03.2021

 Other videos showed the ship positioned straight in the canal, no longer fully wedged across.

-Excavators have been working around the clock to dig out and vacuum up a massive amount of sand and mud around the ship, while tug boat crews have been working to reposition it.
+Excavators worked around the clock to dig out and vacuum up a massive amount of sand and mud around the ship, while tug boat crews were able to reposition it.

+"We pulled it off!'' said Peter Berdowski, CEO of Boskalis, the salvage firm hired to extract the Ever Given, in a statement.

+"I am excited to announce that our team of experts, working in close collaboration with the Suez Canal Authority, successfully refloated the Ever Given . thereby making free passage through the Suez Canal possible again."

 Egyptian President Abdel Fattah el-Sissi also hailed the "success" of the operation, after the Suez Canal Authority said the ship had been moved to point "80%" in the right direction.